The Charon Train

 Locking Doors

-A family in a fictional northern English town carries its grief the only way it knows how: in silence.
+A family in a northern English town carries its grief the only way it knows how: in silence.